 3. How to come up with an app idea that people will be willing to purchase.

 4. Best design practices, and wireframing elements to put your idea onto paper.

-5. Revenue models, and in purchase apps to fund your app development.
+5. Revenue models, and in-purchase strategies to fund your app development.

 Before getting too excited, we need to realise that the app business is often seen the new frontier of a get-rich-quick scheme.
 In the early days, apps have provided great first-mover advantages to those who have dared to enter this market when entrepreneurs had little or no knowledge of its potential.

-Now, 10 years down the road, we can’t keep thinking that developing an app is, by all means, a form of innovation.
+Now, more than 10 years down the road, we can’t keep thinking that developing an app is, by any means, a form of innovation.
 On the contrary, apps are a saturated market, with a threshold to access which is getting lower every day.

 By no means we intend to discourage you, but here are some quick facts to put your ambition in check.

-If this has not made you change your mind you are in the right track.
+If what we discussed so far has not made you change your mind you are in the right track.
 Now think of your business as a boat sailing onto the ocean, sailing away from red oceans and always seeking blue oceans.
 Red oceans are highly competitive markets which rely on fierce competition to acquire or maintain market share.
 This is where we find large and small players alike competing in price, adopting cutthroat techniques.